xinanrahman/credit-card-simulator/README.md

 ```

 ### 4. Environment Variables
-You should receive the necessary environment variables in a .env via email.
-Once received, place the .env file at the root of the project directory.
+You should receive the necessary environment variables in a .env.example file via email.
+Once received, rename the file to .env after placing it at the root of the project directory.

 ### 5. Set Up Prisma